utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 ![Add a block](https://assets.postman.com/postman-labs-docs/concepts/updated-adding-a-block.gif)

-When you open a new flow, the first block you'll see if the **Start** block.
+When you open a new flow, the first block you'll see is the **Start** block.

 The **Start** block has a single output.
-When you press the **Run** button, this block sends information through a connection to the next block, causing it to run.
+When you select the **Run** button, this block sends information through a connection to the next block, causing it to run.

 When a brand new flow is created, before you add any blocks, the start block has colored suggestions for things you can do: